 The RCSI MyHealth Transition Year programme takes place annually in RCSI Dublin and RCSI Waterford and offers transition year students with the opportunity to experience what it is like to train and work as a doctor.

 All sections of the programme are carried out by leading professionals in their respective areas with a wide variety of topics – including human anatomy, forensic medicine, surgery, obstetrics and paediatrics, psychiatry, emergency medicine, cardiology, respiratory disease, renal disease and family practice – being covered during the programme.

 Places for both the Dublin and Waterford programmes are allocated by a schools lottery system and student selection is at the school’s discretion; RCSI takes no part in the selection process.

 The Dublin MyHealth Transition Year programme offers a five-day experience for transition year students interested in a career in medicine, and takes place in RCSI, 26 York Street, Dublin 2.
-In 2018, the programme ran from Monday, 26 February until Friday, 2 March.
-Dates for 2019 have yet to be confirmed.
+In 2019, the programme will run from Monday, 25 February to Friday, 1 March 2019.